 Although all electric actuators work via electrical energy, their driving force can differ depending on the valve type and application.
 Most electric actuators can be classified as solenoid or motor-driven.
 Solenoid actuators produce a magnetic field when energized with electricity to drive the actuator motion, whereas motor-driven actuators induce movement via AC or DC current applied to an electric motor.
 Indelac manufactures motor-driven electric actuators.

 Quarter turn electric rotary actuators use electrical energy to open or close valves and dampers through a 90o motion (or a quarter turn).
-Quarter turn valves and dampers are some of the easiest to
+Quarter turn valves and dampers are some of the easiest to automate, and are used in approximately 80% of industrial applications.
+An electrical signal is sent to the motor, which drives rotational movement to the desired position.
+Indelac quarter turn electric actuators are available in both AC and DC voltages with 10 different available power options, capable of delivering torques ranging from 100in-lbs. through 27,300in-lbs.

 Electric actuators that produce quarter turn movements are used in a wide range of industries for precise positioning of rotary valves such as ball valves, plug valves, choke valves, butterfly valves, and dump valves.
 These actuators can also be used in air/fluid dampening applications.